“Everything was worth it for the power to give Caspian Hart just a little bit of joy.”

 Then things actually got a little depressing.
 I know, not what you’d expect from a book with this premise.
 But, be it a case of talent working against intent—since these tropes aren’t meant to make the reader sad—or, maybe the author meant to shine a more realistic light on what the dynamics of dating an emotionally unavailable person really is.
+Or, he could just be making fun of the whole trope.
 Regardless, the mood of the book shifts once the two have decided on the obligatory terms of their pre-arranged relationship.
 Arden decides that he doesn’t mind being at billionaire Caspian’s beck-and-call because he doesn’t want a relationship anyway.
 Of course, he sees hints of softness and humanity in cold Caspian and yearns for more.
 Of course, Caspian says he can’t give him what he wants.
 Cut to the scenes when Caspian starts melting and opening up, inevitably giving Arden the relationship he never knew he wanted, right?
 Not quite.

 “He was like a nearly-there Rubik’s Cube—this sealed box, all perfect edges and matched-up colors, except for the occasional hopeless misalignment, a lost orange square and a yellow piece stuck in a corner.
 Though why I thought this made me the right person for him I have no idea.

 I’d never solved one of those fuckers in my entire life.”